ml-archive/nodes-fe-readme/Documentation/style-guide.md

 #### Exceptions (Siblings and Children)

 As explained above, we want to use relative imports when it comes to importing sibling files, or children.
-For example:
+For example when trying to import a components stylesheet.

 ```tsx
 import styles from "./Header.module.scss";
 ```
-Or
+Or when import sub-components.

 ```tsx
 import CalenderHeader from "./components/CalenderHeader/CalenderHeader";